It’s common to lean on and expect makers and creators to just do what they do, but here are ways to respect their work and help them thrive.

 Donate to non-profit arts education.

 Write, Call and Lobby lawmakers and school officials to keep the arts a priority in education.

 Forge partnerships with artists to support your efforts and promote their work at the same time.

 Sources: americansforthearts.com, artworkarchive.cm, lightspacetime.art, culturualpolicies.net

-This article originally appeared in Q magazine.
-Read the full issue online here:
+This feature also appeared in Q ATLus Magazine.
+Read the issue online here: